Skip to content

 Params type inference

-If params schema is not provided, Elysia will automatically infer type as string automatically.
+If a params schema is not provided, Elysia will automatically infer the type as a string.

 typescript